All About Archen

 of the top spot?

 Aria the Animation.
 It would take forever to go over all the greatness of this show, and I covered much of it in my review (so maybe read that).
 It's about three girls aspiring to become gondola tour guides for a replica of Venice.
 And that's about it.
 Not the kind of complexity you'd expect me to claim for an anime which has been fairly influential in my life.
 As a well cherished manga franchise, it was bound to succeed, but the execution of the anime form is truly masterful.
-What the manga brings in story, the anime accentuates in sounds and especially in the wonderful soundtrack to bring to life a truly heart warming show.
+What the manga brings in story, the anime accentuates in sounds; especially in the wonderful soundtrack to bring to life a truly heart warming show.
 Dialog is an odd feature to mention, but wonderfully poetic in Aria.

 Since I'm already babbling about Aria, I guess I'll put this in here; I really like the subtle theme of the cycle of life.
 Akari is the main character, just getting her start as an apprentice and messing up quite often while she experiences the wonders of Neo Venice.
 From the very beginning, her mentor Alicia is presented as something like a goddess.
 Beautiful, charming, amazing at her job, she seems nearly flawless from Akari's perspective.
 Over the course of the show, we see an occasional peek into Alicia's past, when she was still in training like Akari is now.
 From that view we see how Alicia was always kind hearted but a little spacey with an odd perspective on things, and how those quirks matured into adult qualities making her into the charming woman we see today.
 The series spans many many episodes, with Akari and her friends slowly growing over the course of the show.
 By the end we see that Akari will also likely become as amazing as Alicia, but in her own way.
 What interests me about that is how we see Akari's story as something like a beginning (her arrival) to it's conclusion (Alicia's retirement).
 But it doesn't start and end with Akari's story.
-Every person is in the middle of their own story, but we're also in a different part of the story for each person we meet.
+We are all in the middle of our own story, but also in a different part of someone else's story for each person we meet.

 Lastly there is Combustible Campus Guardress.
 I especially like this anime, but for odd nostalgic reasons.
 When I first got into anime, like half the titles seemed to revolve around saving the world from some invasion by demons.
-The details were always (well mostly) a bit different, but they all kind of played out the same.
+The details were always (well mostly) a bit different, but they kind of played out the same.
 After watching many many such shows, Combustible Campus Guardress was a hilarious take on the same formula, turning it into an action / comedy.

 From a pure action standpoint, it's a great show.
 Not just in the animation and designs, but especially in great fight chorography, highlighted by crazy attack names.
 It's a bit perverted, a common feature of anime released as OVA's where they could show stuff not appropriate for TV.
 Going back to my first point, it has a save the world from demons plot, but always inserts weird jokes at the weirdest times, particularly when it seems like it's finally going to get serious.